Warning Signs of Substance and Alcohol Use Disorder

-Drug abusers often try to hide their symptoms and downplay their problem.
-If you're worried that a friend or family member may be abusing drugs, look for the following warning signs:
+Those with substance use disorder (SUD) often try to hide their symptoms and downplay their problem.
+If you're worried that a friend or family member may be misusing drugs, look for the following warning signs:

 - Bloodshot eyes, pupils larger or smaller than usual

 - Deterioration of physical appearance, personal grooming habits

 - Sudden weight loss or weight gain

 - Unusual odors on breath, body, or clothing

 - Engaging in secretive or suspicious behaviors

 - Frequently getting into legal trouble, including fights, accidents, illegal activities, and driving under the influence

 - Neglecting responsibilities at work, school, or home, including neglecting one's children